LambdaHack/LambdaHack/GameDefinition/PLAYING.md

                 z              zap wand

-To make a ranged attack, as in the last few commands above, you may need to set your cursor first with the middle mouse button (note however, that cursor position is also set automatically as soon as a monster comes into view).
-You can also enter detailed targetting mode with the right mouse button or with the `*` numpad key that selects enemies or the `/` numpad key that marks a tile.
-You move the targeting cursor with direction keys and assign a personal target with `RET`.
+To make a ranged attack, as in the last few commands above, you may want to set your cursor first with the middle mouse button.
+The preparation is not mandatory, because the cursor is set automatically as soon as a monster comes into view and can still be adjusted while in the missile choice menu.
+If you want full control, e.g., to assign targets to autonomous snipers from your team, you can enter the detailed targetting mode with the right mouse button or with the `*` numpad key that selects enemies or the `/` numpad key that marks a tile.
+You can move the targeting cursor with direction keys and assign a personal target to the leader with `RET`.
 The details of the shared cursor position and of the personal target are described in the status lines, at the bottom of the screen.
 All targeting keys are listed below.

                 keys           command
                 KEYPAD_* and \ select enemy